sta/websocket-sharp/README.md

 #### Step 6 ####

-Stopping server.
+Stopping the server.

 ```cs
 wssv.Stop();
 ```

-### HTTP Server with WebSocket ###
+### The HTTP server with the WebSocket ###

-I modified System.Net.HttpListener, System.Net.HttpListenerContext and some others of [Mono] to create the HTTP server that the connection can be upgraded to the WebSocket connection if the HTTP server received a WebSocket request.
+I modified the `System.Net.HttpListener`, `System.Net.HttpListenerContext` and some other classes of [Mono] to create the HTTP server that can upgrade the connection to the WebSocket connection when receives a WebSocket request.

-You can add to your `HttpServer` any WebSocket service and a matching path to that service by using `HttpServer.AddService<T>` method.
+You can add to your `HttpServer` any WebSocket service and a matching path to that service by using the `HttpServer.AddService<T>` method.

 ```cs
 var httpsv = new HttpServer(4649);